-The list of all credit ratings obtained by the Company along with any revisions theretoduring the Year for all debt instruments are given hereunder:
+The list of all credit ratings obtained by the Company along with any revisions theretoduring the year under review for all debt instruments are given hereunder:

 Section 148 of the Act read with Companies (Cost Record and Audit) Rules 2014 (theRules) requires every Telecommunication company to get its Cost Recordsaudited by the Cost Accountants in practice and file the Cost Audit Report with theCentral Government within 180 days of closure of the financial year.
 Accordingly theCompany is required to maintain cost records.

 Pursuant to the provisions of Section 204 of the Act and the Companies (Appointment andRemuneration of Managerial Personnel) Rules 2014 the Board of Directors of the Companyhad appointed M/s.
-Mehta & Mehta Practicing Company Secretaries to undertake theSecretarial Audit of the Company for the year ending March 31 2020.
-The Secretarial AuditReport in Form MR-3 is annexed as Annexure - VI to this Report.
+Mehta & Mehta Practicing Company Secretaries to undertake theSecretarial Audit of the Company for the year ending March 31 2022.
+The Secretarial AuditReport in Form MR-3 is annexed as Annexure V to this Report.

-The Auditors' Report for the financial year ended March 31 2020 does not contain anyqualification reservation adverse remark or disclaimer.
+The Auditors Report for the financial year ended March 31 2022 does not containany qualification reservation adverse remark or disclaimer.

 CORPORATE GOVERNANCE REPORT